csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 The concept of computing utilities is an old one, envisioned back in the 1960s.
 The first manifestation of the concept was in timesharing systems in which several users shared access to a single mainframe computer.
 Later, in the late 1960s, the concept of **virtual machines** was developed, in which a user was given the illusion of having a private computer, while in reality a single computer simulated several virtual machines.

-Cloud computing makes extensive use of the virtual-machine concept to pro- vide computing services.
+Cloud computing makes extensive use of the virtual-machine concept to provide computing services.
 Virtual machines provide great flexibility since clients may choose their own software environment including not only the application software but also the operating system.
 Virtual machines of several clients can run on a single physical computer, if the computing needs of the clients are low.
 On the other hand, an entire computer can be allocated to each virtual machine of a client whose virtual machines have a high load.
 A client may request several virtual machines over which to run an application.
 This makes it easy to add or subtract computing power as workloads grow and shrink simply by adding or releasing virtual machines.

 Having a set of virtual machines works well for applications that are easily parallelized.
 Database systems, as we have seen, fall into this category.
 Each virtual machine can run database system code locally and behave in a manner similar to a site in a homogeneous distributed database system.